Joan Claybrook: Career

 In 1977, Claybrook was appointed by President Jimmy Carter to head the then 10-year-old National Highway Traffic Safety Administration.
 Prior to her time with NHTSA, Claybrook ran Congress Watch, worked for the Public Interest Research Group (PIRG), the National Traffic Safety Bureau, the Social Security Administration, the Department of Health, Education, and Welfare.
 During her early years in Washington, D.C., she met Ralph Nader while advocating for improving highway and auto safety.
 In 1966, she lobbied with Nader for the successful passage of the nation's first auto safety laws: the National Traffic and Motor Vehicle Safety Act and the Highway Safety Act.
 She was also involved in efforts for stricter automobile regulations.
 Some of these rules, such as her mandate that speedometers read no higher than 85 miles per hour, proved unpopular with U.S. car owners and were later overturned.
 Claybrook was also a prominent advocate for the use of airbags in automobiles.

-Board memberships
+Board service

-Claybrook currently serves on Georgetown University Law Center's Board of Visitors.
-She also holds positions on the boards of Consumers Union, Citizens for Tax Justice, Public Justice, Advocates for Highway and Auto Safety, the Goucher College Board of Trustees, and the California Wellness Foundation Advisory Board.
+Claybrook currently serves on Georgetown University Law Center's board of visitors.
+She also holds positions on the boards of Consumers Union, Citizens for Tax Justice, Public Justice, Advocates for Highway and Auto Safety, the Goucher College board of trustees, and the California Wellness Foundation advisory board.